Adriaan de Jongh

-The jellyfish, pink and green, need your help.
+In this student project, the pink and green jellyfish need your help.
 Sit down around the Microsoft Surface and swipe the water with your fingers to guide the jellyfish away from harm.
 Save as many as you can to discover more dangerous locations, strong currents and more captured jellyfish.

 My roles: Team Coordinator, Lead Game Designer, Developer (C#)

 Honorable: Diamond Trophy Winner'Best-of-show' award at the Festival of Games 2010.
 Came with one iPad.